componentjs/spec/component.json/specifications.md

 ## .images

-  The `images` field __MUST__ be supported and fetched upon installation, this allows component build tools to rewrite stylesheet `url()`s in order to accomodate various file serving techniques.
+  The `images` field __MUST__ be supported and fetched upon installation, this allows component build tools to rewrite stylesheet `url()`s in order to accommodate various file serving techniques.

 ## .fonts

-  The `fonts` field __MUST__ be supported and fetched upon installation, this allows component build tools to rewrite stylesheet `url()`s in order to accomodate various file serving techniques.
+  The `fonts` field __MUST__ be supported and fetched upon installation, this allows component build tools to rewrite stylesheet `url()`s in order to accommodate various file serving techniques.

 ## .files